bandlab/metro-station/README.md

 You'll need to provide either a Context or a ComponentActivity to the Page's primary constructor, and extra dependencies if it's presented.
 They'll be used by the compiler during the IR phase.

+### Android Component Injection
+We inject known Android components automatically for you:
+- *Service*: The plugin injects `fun onCreate()` for you, if the `onCreate` is not declared, we will generate it and call `super.onCreate` after injection.
+- *BroadcastReceiver*: The plugin injects `fun onReceive(context: Context, intent: Intent)` for you.
+- *CoroutineWorker*: The plugin injects `suspend fun doWork(): Result` for you.

 ### @StationEntry

 This annotation generates a Graph Extension for the feature.